 Phoenix Bakery was originally located on Broadway then moved inside Central Plaza before ultimately settling into its Plaza-adjacent spot in 1977.
 On an exterior wall facing Broadway, you'll spot a large mural featuring the store's mascot, a young boy sheepishly smiling as he holds a package behind his back.
 It's the work of renowned artist Tyrus Wong, who was largely responsible for the look of the Disney film Bambi.
 His eight-decade career spanned animation, illustration and fine art before he died in 2016 at the age of 106.

-On a recent weekday, I met with members of the second-generation of the Chan family.
+Meeting with members of the second-generation of the Chan family, I learned about their history.
 In addition to Youlen and Kathryn, Kathryn's brothers Kelly and Ken are in attendance.
 All of them grew up at Phoenix.

 "There were no nannies.
 There was no pre-school.
 No daycare," says Kathryn.
 When their parents were working, they were in the shop.

 Kathryn worked in the front of the bakery, handling the display cases and cash register.
 The boys often worked in the back.
 Youlen remembers doing "whatever had to be done" — washing pans, cleaning strawberries, sweeping the floor.
 After a stint as an economics major, he began studying baking and ultimately took over the kitchen.
 Other members of the Chan family pursued various interests before returning to the fold.
 Kathryn is a retired pediatric occupational therapist.
 Kelly was an accountant for the IRS.
 Ken worked in several fields, including banking.